Are you planning on visiting Belfast soon? Wish to be treated to the most glamorous luxuries? Want to know what 5 star really means?

 - extra services such as: valet parking, concierge, afternoon tea, and 24-hour reception and room service

 - additional services such as: a second dining room, a business centre, a spa and luxury suite (permanent, containing three separate rooms: a bedroom, lounge and bathroom)

-With rooms starting at approximately £160 per night, rising above to £350 per night.
-However, if you book your stay on their website for at least 3 nights, guests will receive 10 per cent off the price (packages not included).
+Rooms start at approximately £160 per night, rising above to £350 per night.
+However, if you book your stay on their website for at least 3 nights, guests will receive 10 percent off the price (packages not included).